Bigg-O/Contacts_Rating/README.md

 # Contacs Rating

-With given data of contacts, rating each contact
+With given data of list of contacts that contains name, company size and title, this program will produce a new data file "ratedContacts.json" which will contain their ratings.
+Ratings are evaluated by three main factors
+- Seniority level
+- Company size
+- Job Role

 - Developed a multi-layer relational data system on MERN Stack to handle state changes of the postings
 - Utilized JSON Web Tokens to store encrypted user information from the client-side to the cloud